 Cosy toes getaway

-This old coach house serves up excellent gastropub food with a super snuggly vibe - perfect for a weekend retreat.
+This old coach house in Kingsclere serves up excellent gastropub food with a super snuggly vibe - perfect for a weekend retreat.

 The Bel & the Dragon at The Swan is nestled on one of the main streets of the super cute – and very traditionally English – village of Kingsclere, up near the Hampshire/Berkshire border.